 - Unpaid invoice reminders

-If you are looking for a budgeting app for your finances, Mint ticks all the boxes.
+Mint ticks all the boxes if you are looking for a budgeting app for your finances.
 Unlike some budgeting apps, Mint (one of the best freelancer tools) has comprehensive features that make budgeting enjoyable, fast, and easy.

 - Tracking bills